taublast/Doom.Mobile/README.md

 * Android Debug version is laggy, Release tested to be fine on a slow device.
 * iOS simulator M-chip compatible.
 * Was developed and tested using doom2.wad.
+* iOS real device requires interpreter OFF to work with System.Threadig.Tasks.Parellel.

 ## To Do

+* Enhance Input with controller support and maybe add HUD buttons.
 * UI for selecting one of the WADs when many are found.
 * Track selected weapon and highlight its number in custom UI.
 * MIDI music
+* MIDI music, totally doable with `Plugin.Maui.Audio`, just need more free time for that.

 ## Ancestors